jivahire-com/cpp-thread-safe-cache/docs/svp/UsingSVP.md

 1. Instead of `runsvp`, use the command `runsvp -UseGui $true`.
 This will launch the Virtualizer Runtime VDK.
 This will also create a base project, with an example configuration and launch the simulation.

-1. The default configuration is `scp_sdm_cded_ap`.
+1. The default configuration is `scp_mcp_chie_bins`.
 You can create and use other configurations as needed.
 Refer Section `Creating and Using Configurations` for more information to create your own configurations and use them.

 1. Let the simulation run once to check your setup.
-You can confirm that the setup is working by checking that UART shells are created for each of the cores AP0, SCP, SDM-EMCPU and CDED-SDM-EMCPU and there is text output on them.
+You can confirm that the setup is working by checking that UART shells are created for each of the cores and there is text output on them.
 Then, stop the simulation.

 1. You can use the GUI to modify the simulation parameters, debug the running simulation, etc. For example, you can change the configuration to point to locally built binaries for any of the cores instead of example binaries.
 A full list of what you can do and how to do it for the GUI is not available at the moment.
 Please read through whatever material the SVP team has on their team page (linked above).